shubhbairwa/News-Application/README.md

 # News-Application
 It is an android application for breaking news lover.
-This application is build on Model-View-ViewModel pattern.
+This application is build on Model-View-ViewModel pattern and this app has swipe to delete functionality in saved news fragment to delete an article.
 ### Screenshots of Fragments
 ![WhatsApp Image 2020-05-31 at 8 26 55 PM](https://user-images.githubusercontent.com/40567854/83355545-b3bd7980-a37d-11ea-9a7a-79a060ade724.jpeg)